Rickey Jackson: Professional career

-Drafted in the second round of the 1981 NFL Draft (53rd overall) from Pitt, Jackson was a member of the first draft in New Orleans under head coach Bum Phillips.
+Selected in the second round of the 1981 NFL draft (53rd overall) from Pitt, Jackson was a member of the first draft in New Orleans under head coach Bum Phillips.
 He played in all 16 games his rookie season and was named to the NFL All-Rookie team.
-In 1983, he was first-team All-NFC, the first of seven seasons in which he'd receive post-season honors in the NFL, including being selected six times for the Pro Bowl (in 1983, 1984, 1985, 1986, 1992, and 1993).
+In 1983, he was first-team All-NFC, the first of seven seasons in which he would receive post-season honors in the NFL, including being selected six times for the Pro Bowl (in 1983, 1984, 1985, 1986, 1992, and 1993).
 Jackson was a four-time first-team All-Pro and a two-time second-team All-Pro selection.
 He was a member of the Saints' famed "Dome Patrol", a four-man linebacking corps named by the NFL Network as the best in NFL history.

 In his 13 seasons as a Saint, Jackson missed only two games, a result of an automobile accident in 1989.
 He played the remainder of the 1989 season with his jaw wired and wearing a special helmet, still managing to accumulate 7 1/2 sacks during the year.

 In 1994, Jackson joined the 49ers.
 He won his only Super Bowl with the 49ers that year.
 He retired from the NFL following the 1995 season.

 Jackson recorded 10 or more sacks in six different seasons and led the NFL in fumble recoveries in 1990 and 1991.
 He finished his career with 136 (eight unofficial in 1981) sacks and eight interceptions, which he returned for 68 yards.
 In his first year as a finalist in 2010, Jackson was elected to the Pro Football Hall of Fame, one day before the Saints won Super Bowl XLIV.
 His bust was sculpted by Scott Myers and unveiled at the Enshrinement Ceremony on August 7, 2010.
 He is the first member of the Hall of Fame to be inducted primarily for his contributions as a Saint.